open-telemetry/opentelemetry-collector-contrib/receiver/googlecloudspannerreceiver/cardinality.md

 ## Calculation
 For simplicity purpose and for explaining of calculation, which is currently done in implementation, lets assume that we have 1 project, 1 instance and 1 database.
-Such calculations are done when collector starts.
-If cardinality total limit is different(for calculations below we assume it is 200000) - numbers will be different.
+Such calculations are done when the collector starts.
+If the cardinality total limit is different(for calculations below we assume it is 200,000) the numbers will be different.

-According to the metrics metadata configuration(at the moment of writing this document) we have:
+According to the metrics [metadata configuration](internal/metadataconfig/metadata.yaml)(at the moment of writing this document) we have:
 - 30 low cardinality metrics(amount of total N + active queries summary metrics);
 - 26 high cardinality metrics(amount of top N metrics).

-For low cardinality metrics allowed amount of time series is **projects x instances x databases** and in our case is **1 x 1 x 1 = 1**.
+For low cardinality metrics, the allowed amount of time series is **projects x instances x databases x low cardinality metrics** and in our case is **1 x 1 x 1 x 30 = 30** (1 per each metric).

-Then, remaining quota of allowed time series in 24 hours is **200000 - 30 = 199970**.
+Thus, the remaining quota of allowed time series in 24 hours is **200,000 - 30 = 199.970**.

-In 24 hours we can have max **24 x 60 = 1440** time series values.

-So, for high cardinality metrics we have **199970 / 26 = 7691** allowed time series per metric.
+For high cardinality metrics we have **199970 / 26 = 7691** allowed time series per metric.

 This means each metric converted from these columns should not have a cardinality of 7691 per day.

+We have one time series per minute, meaning that we can have up to 1,440 (24 hours x 60 minutes per hour = 1440) values per day.

-Taking into account 1440 minutes we'll obtain **7691 / 1440 = 5** new time series per minute.
+Taking into account 1440 time series we'll obtain **7691 / 1440 = 5** new time series per minute.

 ## Labels